 The survey with MV Breaker was carried out between the 26th of January 2015 and the 15th of February 2015.
 The survey lines were sailed at 100 meters interval.
-Additionally, three cross lines were sailed in WFS-1 with a spacing of 2000 and 4000 meters around the known wrecks, detected large magnetic anomalies and the SEAMEWE cable in WFS-1 additional lines were recorded.
+Additionally, three cross lines were sailed in WFS-2 with a spacing of 4000 meters.
+Around the known wrecks and detected large magnetic anomalies additional lines were recorded.
 See also Table 5-7 for an overview of sailed lines.